ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 ## FAQ

-### Can the UI be customized?
+### How do I customize the UI?

-Yes!
 The UI is bundled into the package as a Razor Class Library, a technique that allows to [override the parts you want to customize](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-2.1&tabs=visual-studio#override-views-partial-views-and-pages).
 The Views and Controllers that can be customized can be found in the [GitHub repo](https://github.com/ActiveLogin/ActiveLogin.Authentication/tree/master/src/ActiveLogin.Authentication.BankId.AspNetCore/Areas/BankIdAuthentication).

 ### Can the messages be localized?